William S. Haddock

-William Samuel Haddock (July 28, 1875 – October 13, 1953) was an American athletic leader who served as president of the United States Amateur Hockey Association from its creation in 1920 until its demise in 1930.
+William Samuel Haddock (July 28, 1875 – October 13, 1953) was an American politician and athletic leader who served as president of the United States Amateur Hockey Association from its creation in 1920 until its demise in 1930.

 Early life

 Haddock was born in Swansea.
 His father, William Haddock was a Baptist minister and their family emigrated from Wales when Haddock was ten years old.
 The family first resided in Frostburg, Maryland, but moved to Pittsburgh following his father's death a few years later.
 Once in Pittsburgh, Haddock began working for The Pittsburgh Press as a copy boy and rose to the position of circulation manager.
 He served in the 10th Pennsylvania Volunteer Infantry Regiment during the Spanish–American War and the Philippine–American War.

 Politics

 Haddock was elected Sheriff of Allegheny County in 1917.
 In 1919, he conducted an investigation into the death of Fannie Sellins, who was shot and killed during a miner's strike in Natrona, Pennsylvania.
 A coroner's examination did not find a gunshot wound, but one was found after the body was exhumed and reexamined by two physicians.
 Haddock contended that the wound was "deliberately inflicted, after the official autopsy...to discredit those in authority and for the further purpose of furnishing anarchistic, dangers and revolutionary agitators and organizers propaganda".
 After Haddock left office, two of his deputies were acquitted of her murder.
 In 1921, he sought the office of coroner, as state law prevented him from seeking reelection.
 He lost the Republican primary to W. G. McGregor by 20,000 votes.

 In 1926, Haddock was appointed Burgess of Dormont, Pennsylvania to fill the unexpired term William E. Best.
 He ran for a full term in 1929 on the Democratic and Fair Play tickets, but lost to Republican Charles Chamberlain.